-You’ve got it all organised for your possessions, furniture, selves and the kids etc. and the excitement is building about your upcoming move, but suddenly it dawns on you “what about our car/second car?”
-How are we going to get it to our new address?
-Panic time, or is it?
+You’ve got everything organised for your possessions, furniture, yourselves and the kids, etc., and the excitement is building about your upcoming move, but suddenly it dawns on you “What about our car/second car?”

-Is it better to get our car transported or drive it ourselves?
+Is it better to get your car transported or drive it yourself?

-One worthwhile point about getting your car transported by road, rail or ship is the saving in carbon by using an existing transporter.
+One worthwhile point about getting your car transported by road, rail or ship is the saving in carbon emissions by using an existing transporter.
 By making a decision to transport you are helping to save our planet from harmful carbon pollution.
-Your car is basically off the road for the duration it is transported.
-Good on you! :)
+Your car is basically off the road for the duration that it is transported.
+Well done, good decision.

 Latest figures show that Australia, despite having only .03% of the world’s population, produces 1.07% of the world’s greenhouse gases, one of the highest per capita carbon emissions as at 2014.Source: environment.com.au

-Additionally the consideration of the time you are saving yourself is worthwhile.
+Additionally, the consideration of the time you are saving yourself is worthwhile.
 Time is precious to us all isn’t it, along with the feeling of knowing that you’ve saved yourself wear and tear and another hassle both for you, your family and your car.
-It just makes sense, doesn’t it!
-We all need to breathe easier!

-How much does it cost to move a car interstate?
+How much does it cost to transport a car interstate?

-Generally speaking, costs work out to about 36c per kilometre by road, with rail being similar, but this depends on the size/weight/age of your car.
 Most transport companies or interstate removalists work on a per-job rate according to the size of your car.
-Be aware also that most companies have additional charges for pickup/delivery of your vehicle.
-Timing of the year may affect delivery costs too.
-Most of the reputable companies will give you a prompt quote online.
+Be aware also that most companies have additional charges for pickup/delivery of your vehicle especially if it is in regional Australia.

-Which is better, by ship, rail or car carrier, open or enclosed?
+Which is better: ship, rail or car carrier, open or enclosed?

-You, if you are like me, really treasure your car and like it looked after, which means you have a decision to make about whether your prized vehicle travels in an enclosed road car transporter or open car transporter, rail flat top or shipboard.
+If you are anything like me, you really treasure your car and like it looked after.
+This means you have a decision to make about whether your prized vehicle travels in an enclosed road car transporter or open car transporter, rail flat top or shipboard.

 Enclosed carriers are very expensive, rail is limited primarily to their networks, and shipping is mostly suited to moving between the mainland and Tasmania.

-Another consideration is the value of your car to you and your level of insurance cover.
+Another consideration is the value of your car to you and your level of insurance coverage.
 It’s worthwhile checking out whether your car is insured while in transit.
-Most reputable car transport companies have insurance built into their charges.
-Either way, for both your own insurance or insurance provided by the transport company you’re considering, make sure you look into what is and isn’t covered eg. damage as a result of hail while in transit, or any other limitations of the cover.
+Most reputable interstate removalists or car transport companies have insurance built into their charges.
+Either way, for both your own insurance or insurance provided by the transport company you’re considering, make sure you look into what is and isn’t covered, e.g., damage as a result of hail while in transit, theft or any other limitations of the cover.